mlcommons/mlcube/docs/getting-started/concepts.md

   configurations).
 For instance, to override docker runner settings and instruct it to always build MLCube images, one should provide the following command line argument: `-Pdocker.build_strategy=always`.

 These command line arguments override system settings and MLCube configuration parameters.
+The [Command Line Interface](https://mlcommons.github.io/mlcube/getting-started/cli/) section provides detailed description of MLCube commands and their arguments.

 ### Effective MLCube configuration
 `Effective MLCube configuration` is the actual configuration that MLCube runners use to run MLCubes.
 This effective